The garden at Highgrove embodies The Prince's environmental philosophy: that it is better to work with Nature than against it.

-Every year The Prince takes on a new project to take his garden in new directions, such as his walled kitchen garden or the arboretum.
+Every year The Prince takes on a new project to take his garden in new directions, such as his walled Kitchen Garden or the arboretum.

-The Walled Kitchen Garden helps the Highgrove estate achieve self sufficiency in fruit and vegetables.
+The walled Kitchen Garden helps the Highgrove estate achieve self-sufficiency in fruit and vegetables.

 Colour and form are important, with lettuce seedlings planted in rows of contrasting colours, but ultimately the garden is used to grow vegetables in the cottage garden tradition.

-Vegetable varieties loved by The Prince are grown such as Charlotte potatoes and Happil strawberries, leeks, spring cabbage, brussel sprouts and carrots.
+Vegetable varieties loved by The Prince are grown such as Charlotte potatoes and Happil strawberries, leeks, spring cabbage, Brussel sprouts and carrots.

-A wide variety of apples are grown from trees next to the Orchard Room, along with others gathered from the Walled Garden, including Formosa Nonpareil, Golden Knot, Cornish Aromatic and Lady’s Delight.
+A wide variety of apples are grown from trees next to the Orchard Room, along with others gathered from the Kitchen Garden, including Formosa Nonpareil, Golden Knot, Cornish Aromatic and Lady’s Delight.
 There are also examples of some very rare cooking apple trees, of types which are now virtually extinct.
 Many of the apples grown in the orchard are sent to the Priory, a local retirement home and Tetbury Hospital.

 To help raise money for his Charitable Foundation, The Prince now opens his gardens to the public from April to October each year for guided tours.
 The money raised helps a variety of causes in the built environment, with young people and education, as well as the arts, global sustainability and rural affairs.